simddev/WebGrep/README.md

 Written by and belongs to Simon D.
 Free to use for personal and educational purposes.
-For commercial use please contact me at simon .d.dev@proton.me.
+For commercial use please contact me at simon.d.dev@proton.me.